National Assembly of Environmentally Affected Groups Warns of an “Environmental Disaster” in Mexico

 - The struggle of neighbors in large cities who block roads and highways to protest weeks and months of suffering without water services, electricity, etc., or due to the way that privatization of these services means paying indecent billing rates or forces them to buy bottled water from transnational companies.

-Surely many other problems exist of which we are not even conscious.
+And surely many other problems exist of which we are not even conscious.

 8. What are the central themes of our struggle?